dylan-mccarthy/llama-hackathon/README.md

 ## 🙌 Acknowledgments

-This workshop is proudly presented by [Robogals Melbourne](https://www.robogalsvic.org/melbourne), aiming to inspire and empower the next generation of engineers and technologists.
+This workshop is proudly presented by [Versent](www.versent.com.au), aiming to inspire and empower the next generation of engineers and technologists.

 ---